juandape/proyecto-parejas-be/readme.md

-# Make It Real - Proyecto parejas API
+# Make It Real - Movie API
-## This is a solution to the *proyecto parejas API* project of the Make It Real course.
+## This is a solution to the *proyecto en parejas API* project of the Make It Real course.

 ## The challenge
 Create an API using Express